Chronic Tonsillitis Treatment San Diego, CA

-Board-certified otolaryngologist and sleep medicine specialist Dr. Paul Schalch Lepe is an expert in treating chronic tonsillitis.
+Board-certified otolaryngologist and sleep medicine specialist Dr. Paul Schalch Lepe is an expert in treating chronic tonsillitis and related conditions.
 If you’re becoming alarmed, distressed, or frustrated by recurring sore throats, difficulty swallowing, or even pain when breathing, then you very well could be experiencing chronic tonsillitis.
 To get treatment from one of the field’s leading experts, call (858) 925-5800 or fill out Dr. Schalch Lepe’s consultation form today.

 Specializing in the treatment of a variety of conditions (deviated septum, nasal obstruction, snoring, obstructive sleep apnea, etc.), Dr. Schalch Lepe is highly qualified and motivated to provide his patients with the best possible treatment results.
 Dr. Schalch Lepe takes an in-depth, personalized approach with each patient to ensure they receive the best possible treatment for their situation.

 Originally from Mexico City, Mexico, Dr. Schalch Lepe has the unique perspective of having trained in multiple countries.
 This experience has led him to be sought out by domestic and international patients, many of whom are Mexican ex-pats living throughout San Diego County and Southern California.

 Tonsillitis is inflammation of the tonsils, most commonly caused by a bacterial or viral infection.
 This condition is usually temporary, with symptoms and signs that will worsen before finally improving in 2 to 4 weeks without treatment.

 Chronic tonsillitis occurs when there are significant symptoms of inflammation and enlargement over an extended period of time.
 Chronic tonsillitis can be classified into two main categories: